prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

 and `BufferedReaders` etc. All of this can be accomplished in a similar idiomatic and clean way.
 But's it's too much to write, Java is too verbose ;)

-It's just a more useful outlook to interfaces.
+It's just about a more useful outlook to interfaces.

 ## Where did I learn this from